syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/sort.md

 N> * The `sortComparer` is an optional property of `sortDescriptor`.

-For custom sort comparer example, refer to the [`Sort a range by custom list`](https://ej2.syncfusion.com/aspnetcore/documentation/spreadsheet/how-to/sort-a-range-by-custom-list) in the `how-to` section.
+For custom sort comparer example, refer to the [`Sort a range by custom list`] below section.

 ## Sort a range by custom list